geo-token/whitepaper/whitepaper.md

 * If you have your own business, attract attention to distribution points for your goods.
 * Imagine the potential of your new project in the field of cryptocurrencies.
 You can distribute your tokens, for example, in a specific region, sequentially across regions, or evenly among all ecosystem participants, unlocking new opportunities for all.

-**Stop\!** But what if I don't have time to mine but also want to post information about my product or service on your platform?
+**Stop\!** What if I don't have time to mine but also want to post information about my product or service on your platform?
 Then, you are no longer just a user; you are a promoter, and our platform was created precisely to help promote your goods, products, and ideas.
 You can calmly purchase the necessary number of tokens from those users who spent their time and attention collecting tokens.

 **You have several ways to do this:**